-The youth plaintiffs filed a petition for en banc review before the full Ninth Circuit, and the petition remains undecided as of this publication.
-While notable cases in other countries have imposed climate obligations on their governments, the U.S. saga so far reflects an extraordinary reluctance of American courts to enter the climate realm, described by Professor Doug Kysar and James Weaver as "judicial nihilism."
-They observe, "[d]enying [their] own expansive power, [courts have] cowered before catastrophe."
+imposed climate obligations on their governments,28 the US saga so far reflects an extraordinary reluctance of American courts to enter the climate realm, described by Professor Doug Kysar and James Weaver as "judicial nihilism."
+They observe that, "[d]enying [their] own expansive power, [courts have] cowered before catastrophe."29

-While the bedrock public trust principle asserted in the ATL cases likewise grounds the atmospheric natural resource damage actions contemplated by this chapter, such actions posture governments as plaintiffs, not defendants.
-All sovereign co-trustees - national governments, states and their political subdivisions, and indigenous sovereigns - are positioned to seek natural resource damages from fossil fuel industry defendants to fund cleanup of the atmosphere.
-Traditionally, sovereign trustees are obligated to seek recovery of natural resource damages and apply them
+While the bedrock public trust principle asserted in the ATL cases likewise grounds the atmospheric NRD actions contemplated by this chapter, such actions posture governments as plaintiffs, not defendants.
+All sovereign co-trustees-national governments, states and their political subdivisions, and indigenous sovereigns-are positioned to seek NRDs from fossil fuel industry defendants to fund cleanup of the atmosphere.
+Traditionally, sovereign trustees are obligated to seek recovery of natural resource damages and apply them toward restoration of the public resource.30 Although the scale of ecological recovery needed to stabilize the climate system is unprecedented, nevertheless the basic legal paradigm is no different than the principle's regular application to more discrete contexts, such as an oil spill in marine waters.31